rusetskaya/user-storage-project/README.md

 ## Prepare

-- [ ] Create a new repository on github.
+- [ x ] Create a new repository on github.
 Move all content of the master branch in this repository to your new repository.

-- [ ] Install [StyleCop](https://github.com/StyleCop/StyleCop) or [Visual StyleCop](https://www.youtube.com/watch?v=0OMuzHRrScw).
+- [ x ] Install [StyleCop](https://github.com/StyleCop/StyleCop) or [Visual StyleCop](https://www.youtube.com/watch?v=0OMuzHRrScw).
 Open UserStorage solution and run StyleCop to check your code and to make sure that there are no code issues.

-- [ ] Check unstaged files in your repository.
+- [ x ] Check unstaged files in your repository.

 ```sh
 $ git status